DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         string (limited to 50 characters)
       </p>
       <p class="govuk-body">
         The unique ID of the trainee in the Provider’s student record system (SRS).
-Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/ownstu">HESA provider’s own identifier for student field</a>.
       </p>
       <p class="govuk-body">
         Example: <code>99157234</code>